The Night Manager: Continuity

 The Night Manager features the re-appearance of Harry Palfrey, the Legal Adviser to the British Secret Intelligence Service, who first appeared in The Russia House.
 Sir Anthony Bradshaw previously appeared in the epilogue of The Secret Pilgrim, in which Leonard Burr also appears as the youthful Chief of the Service.

 Adaptation

 On 10 January 2015, production of an adaptation was announced.
 Directed by Susanne Bier, the six-part serial aired on BBC One in the UK and began airing on AMC in the US in April 2016.
 The cast includes Tom Hiddleston as Pine, Hugh Laurie as Roper, Olivia Colman as a gender-swapped Burr, Tom Hollander as Corkoran, and Elizabeth Debicki as Jed.
+A second season, featuring Pine, Roper and Burr in a new story, broadcast in 2026.

-An Indian streaming series adaption starring Anil Kapoor and Aditya Roy Kapoor was released in 2023 on Hotstar.
+An Indian streaming series adaption starring Anil Kapoor and Aditya Roy Kapur was released in 2023 on Hotstar.